ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 Deploy test suite to multiple specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case you have more than one specifications defined for your domain you will also see in the specifications' table header the
+In case you have more than one specifications defined for your domain you will also see in the specifications' tab the
 option to **Upload test suite**.

 .. figure:: ../screenshots/admin_domains_domain_upload_test_suite.PNG